Rabie45/Understanding-and-Using-C-Pointers/README.md

 Clearing Sensitive Data:

-It is a good idea to overwrite sensitive data in memory once it is no longer needed.
+It is a good idea to overwrite sensitive data in memory once it is no longe

-Using Static Analysis Tools